-- d.
+d.
 Expulsion: "Expulsion" shall be the exclusion of a student from the schools of this District for a period not to exceed the greater of eighty (80) school days or the number of school days remaining in a semester or term in which the incident that gives rise to the expulsion takes place or for one year as specifically provided in the policy and the Student Code of Conduct/Student Discipline Code.
-Only the Superintendent may expel a student.
-Board Policy 5611 - e.
+Only the e.
 Emergency Removal: Teachers or administrators may exercise emergency removal of a student from class or school property if the student's presence poses a danger to persons or property or an ongoing threat of disruption.
 Other procedures followed must be in accordance with the code adopted by the Marion Local Board of Education.